Feeding disorders are common in infants and, if the underlying cause is not addressed, may persist into childhood.

 HM declares that she has no competing interests.

-Dr Helen McElroy would like to gratefully acknowledge Dr Stephanie Gill and Dr Uma Sothinathan, previous contributors to this monograph.
-SG and US declare that they have no competing interests.
+Dr Helen McElroy would like to gratefully acknowledge Dr Stephanie Gill and Dr Uma Sothinathan, previous contributors to this topic.

 Alberta Children's Hospital

 AKCL declares that he has no competing interests.

 SNT declares that she has no competing interests.

 - Gastro-oesophageal reflux disease in children and young people: diagnosis and management

 - Log in or subscribe to access all of BMJ Best Practice

 Use of this content is subject to our disclaimer